-This declaration of consent remains with the sender of the sample.
-The consent for newborn screening or rejection of selected parts of the screening program must be noted on the filter paper card for newborn screening in the fields provided.
-Together with newborn screening for inherited metabolic and endocrine disorders, we offer newborn screening for cystic fibrosis from the same blood sample.
-The aim of this examination is the early diagnosis of cystic fibrosis, in order to start treatment as early as possible and thus improve quality of life and life expectancy of affected children.
+Together with newborn screening for congenital disorders of the metabolic, hormone, blood, immune system and neuromuscular disorders, we offer newborn screening for cystic fibrosis from the same blood sample.
+The aim of this examination is the early diagnosis of cystic fibrosis in order to start treatment as early as possible and thus improve quality of life and life expectancy of affected children.
 Screening for cystic fibrosis is subject to the regulations of the German Genetic Diagnostics Act (Gendiagnostikgesetz).
 The following information will help you to prepare for an informed consent discussion with your doctor.